Vuslat Doğan Sabancı: Hürriyet

-Vuslat played an important role in the establishment of the Editorial Principles Board in 2013, a first of its kind in Turkey, which oversees journalistic principles such as “peace journalism”, “hate speech”, “women and children-oriented (biased) view”, as well as professional ethical rules such as not allowing press trips to be used for advertisements, not allowing those covering the economy and stock market to engage in stock exchange transactions, and not allowing journalists to engage in other commercial activities.
+Sabancı played an important role in the establishment of the Editorial Principles Board in 2013, a first of its kind in Turkey, which oversees journalistic principles such as “peace journalism”, “hate speech”, “women and children-oriented (biased) view”, as well as professional ethical rules such as not allowing press trips to be used for advertisements, not allowing those covering the economy and stock market to engage in stock exchange transactions, and not allowing journalists to engage in other commercial activities.

 In 2013, she played a crucial role in establishing Turkey’s first Editorial Principles Board, overseeing journalistic guidelines on peace journalism, hate speech, and issues affecting women and children.
 The board also set professional standards, such as prohibiting press trips for advertising, barring journalists who cover the economy from stock trading, and preventing reporters from engaging in commercial activities.

-On September 17, 2015, Hürriyet newspaper was also targeted in the attacks on opposition newspapers when she was CEO.
-The attack was also reported in the New York Times.
+In 2015, while Sabancı was CEO, Hürriyet newspaper was targeted in a series of attacks on opposition newspapers.
+The paper was attacked both on social media by President Recep Tayyip Erdoğan, and by a physical mob that attempted to storm Hürriyet’s headquarters on September 17.
+These attacks occurred amid a crackdown on the Turkish press.

 In April 2016, at the Women in the World Summit (WITW), she made a speech as the guest of honour at the gala dinner of the meeting.

 In February 2017, at the Columbia University World Leader Forum, she gave a speech on ‘Fostering a Better Conversation and Understanding of Islam: The Vital Role of Media’ together with Lee Bollinger.